samulipo/samulipo.github.io/projects.md

 ---

-# Institutional Epistemology workshop series
+# Institutional Epistemology workshops (INES)

 Since 2022, Säde Hormio, Raul Hakli and I have been the core organizing team of Institutional Epistemology workshops (2022 and 2023).
 INES 2025 is coming up in June 2025.
 More information <a href="https://www.institutionalepistemology.net" target="_blank">here</a>.

+Some of our keynote speakers: Elizabeth Anderson, Helen Beebee, Jessica Brown, Cailin O'Connor, Gloria Origgi, Kristina Rolin, Daniel Steel, Alison Wylie and Kevin Zollman.

 <br>
 <hr>
 <br>

-# European network for the Science of Science
+# European network for the Science of Science (EUROSCISCI)

 In 2022-2023, together with Pantelis Analytis and Jacob Habinek, I organized a series of European workshops on the science of science.
 More <a href="https://www.nordicscisci.net" target="_blank">here</a>.
 In 2024 the network metamorphosed into the <a href="https://www.euroscisci.net" target="_blank">European Network for the Science of Science, EUROSCISCI</a>.